Hairfax Atlantic

 What causes hair loss?

 In most cases (men & women), the culprit is DHT (dihydrotestosterone), a bi-product of testosterone, carried in blood vessels.
 DHT shrinks the diameter of hair follicle shafts, causing thinning and eventual loss.
+In some cases, however, prescription medications, various illnesses and nutritional deficiencies can also be to blame.

 Nutrition and illness-related causes of hair loss: